Generalized ballistic-conductive heat conduction in isotropic materials: Introduction

-The key of universality is to introduce only general requirements, minimal number of assumptions regarding the structure of the material.
-In particular on must use and exploit the second law of thermodynamics and introduce a proper functional characterisation of the deviation from local equilibrium.
-This can be accomplished most conveniently with the help of internal variables.
-One can achieve the compatibility with kinetic theory if the variables have the same tensorial order than the corresponding moments, therefore their tensorial order is increasing with every new variable.
-However, the evolution equations of these fields are direct consequences of the second law, one can get them solving the inequality of the entropy production.
-This way for heat conduction one obtains the Maxwell-Cattaneo-Vernotte equation as well as the Guyer-Krumhansl one with a single vectorial internal variable \cite{Van01a2,VanFul12a}.
-With an additional tensorial variable a more general theory can be derived that properly describes ballistic propagation, the propagation of heat with the speed of sound, too \cite{KovVan15a}.
-This approach, Non-Equilibrium Thermodynamics with Internal Variables (NET-IV), can reproduce NaF experiments quantitatively, including the correct ballistic propagation speed \cite{KovVan16a,KovVan18a}.
-Also the universality of the derivation indicates a broader range of validity, far beyond the validity of rarefied real or phonon gases.
-This broadened range of validity is a prediction, therefore one can expect non Fourier heat conduction e.g. in heterogeneous materials, too.
-Really, Guyer-Krumhansl type heat conduction was observed in various heterogeneous materials with heat pulse experiments at room temperature \cite{BotEta16a,VanEta17a}.
-Internal variables are powerful modelling concepts in other continuum theories, too \cite{Ver97b,Ott05b,SzuFul18m,JouRes18a1}.
-Naturally, the relation of NET-IV with theories of ET, and kinetic theory, is not straightforward and their performance should be analysed considering the complete theory, not only heat conduction \cite{RugSug15b,RogEta18a,KovEta18m}.
+One can achieve the compatibility with kinetic theory if the variables have the same tensorial order than the corresponding moments; therefore, their tensorial order is increasing with every new variable.
+However, the evolution equations of these fields are direct consequences of the second law, and one can get them solving the inequality of the entropy production.
+This way, for heat transport one obtains the Maxwell-Cattaneo-Vernotte equation as well as the Guyer-Krumhansl one with a single vectorial internal variable \cite{Van01a2, VanFul12a}.
+With an additional tensorial variable, a more general theory can be derived, that correctly describes ballistic propagation and the propagation of heat with the speed of sound, too \cite{KovVan15a}.

+Non-Equilibrium Thermodynamics with Internal Variables (NET-IV) can reproduce NaF experiments quantitatively, including the correct ballistic propagation speed \cite{KovVan16a,KovVan18a}.
+Nevertheless, the universality of the derivation indicates a broader range of validity, beyond rarefied real or phonon gases.
+This broadened range of validity is a prediction: e.g. one can expect non-Fourier heat transport in heterogeneous materials, too.
+Really, Guyer-Krumhansl type heat transport has been observed in diverse systems, in various heterogeneous materials with heat pulse experiments at room temperature \cite{BotEta16a, VanEta17a}.
+Internal variables are powerful for modelling concepts in other continuum theories, like rheology \cite{Ver97b, SzuFul18m}, semiconductor crystals with dislocations \cite{JouRes18a1}, porous nanocrystals filled by fluid flow \cite{Res10a, Res16a1, ResEta19a1, ResEta19a2}, and also in the GENERIC framework \cite{Ott05b}.
+Naturally, the relation of NET-IV with theories of ET, and kinetic theory, is not straightforward and its performance is analysed considering the complete theory, not only heat transport \cite{RugSug15b, RogEta18a, KovEta18m}.